 Print & cut

 In many ways, this is like using pre-coloured vinyl to produce a graphic.
 However, instead of producing a multi-coloured design in multiple individual colours, we instead print the design.
 This means we have one flat graphic in a single piece that can be cut to shape on the plotter following a cut path.
 This method means we don’t need to potentially spend a long time installing many pieces of vinyl to produce multi-coloured graphics.
 With Print & Cut, we can produce a fuller range of colours, with closer matches to Pantone and other colour references. (though it is a CMYK process) It also means we can print tones, graduations, and complicated patterns.
 And whilst we cannot print the specials available in standard vinyl decals, such as metallic and fluorescents, in theory, if the design allows us to, we could place these in using cut vinyl or even print directly to these colours as our base material.

 The preferred hot drink of choice around most of the studio.
 The odd coffee (and even plain hot water) does happen, but mostly you'll see us with a good old fashioned cuppa in our hands.

 A decal is simply when letters and shapes are cut from pre-coloured adhesive vinyl.
 It's much like using sheets of coloured paper, except that it comes on a roll-up 1.2m x 50m long and has a sticky reverse.
 The adhesive allows us to install the produced designs onto glass or other surfaces.
 Colours are selected beforehand from swatches and the design is produced on a plotter which follows the vector path, supplied to us in .ai or .eps format.
 You can apply vinyl on an interior, and exterior, surface.
-Here's a link to our full vinyl decal page.
+To find out more discover our vinyl decal print services.